Horse Focus Camp

 Gentle Approach...
 Mike Walker has directed the Western Riding programs at The Colorado Mountain Ranch for over 35 years.
 His gentle, natural approach emphasizes communication, respect, balance and enjoyment.
 Mike has developed his own eclectic "horse-whisperer" approach to training and riding through practice and study with famous trainers beginning with originals Tom Dorrance and Ray Hunt.
 He trains horses rather than breaks them, similar to the ways of "natural horsemanship" popularized by Pat Parelli and Buck Branaman.
 Many horse people today refer to Mike as "the best horseman" they know.
 One of Mike's special gifts is sharing his horsemanship knowledge and abilities with others, especially children.

-Mike’s daughter Rosie, who grew up as Mike’s apprentice, and Devin Scannell, who is now a special ed teacher and who has worked with Mike for eight years, will again train horses with Mike and lead Horse Focus groups this summer.
-2018 boasts a high returnee rate among our riding staff: 7 of 8 on the wrangling team are back for another summer, including Head Wrangler Lauren Massey from Kansas for her 5th season.
+Mike’s daughter Rosie, who grew up as Mike’s apprentice, will again train horses with Mike and lead Horse Focus groups this summer.
+2019 boasts a high returnee rate among our riding staff.
+Head Wrangler Lauren Massey returns from Kansas for her 6th season.
 Lauren’s parents actually met at the Ranch when they were counselors here years ago!

-The riding...
-Riding time includes coaching on individual skill development, games on horses, obstacle courses, trail rides, practice riding at various gates and speeds, and supervised "open-range free-riding" off trails.
+Western Riding...
+Riding is casual and comfortable in the saddle for riders who find that treating the horses gently readies them for partnership.
+Ride time includes some group and mostly individualized instruction and usually an "open-range free ride" through the meadows and forests of the Ranch premises, with loping later in the week.
+Also, expect coaching on individual skill development, games on horses, obstacle courses, trail rides, practice riding at various gates and speeds, and supervised "open-range free-riding" off trails.

-Ground work... includes animal training, routine health care, grooming and daily maintenance of riding horses, draft horses, goats, and mules.
+Ground work... includes animal training, routine health care, grooming and daily maintenance of riding horses, draft horses, mules, and goats.
 Become competent in catching, leading, bridling, and saddling horses.

 "Equus"...
 (Means "Horse" in Latin) Sit around at the barn and share interesting facts about horses.
 Learn about breeds, colors and conformation of horses, as well as various riding styles and events.